StableNarwhal/Lemmy-Userdata-Migration/README.md

 # Lemmy Userdata Migration

-This web application exports your user data (community follows, blocklists, profile settings) and (optionally) imports them to the target account while also allowing you to modify the exported data.
+This web application runs locally in your browser.
+It exports your user data (community follows, blocklists, profile settings) and (optionally) imports them to the target account while also allowing you to modify the exported data.

 Hosted on GitHub: https://stablenarwhal.github.io/Lemmy-Userdata-Migration/